Curriculum

 Others

-No. The LLB is the academic stage of your training.
-In the LLB, you develop both intellectual skills and general legal skills.
+Not immediately.
+The LLB is the academic stage of your training.
 There is also a vocational or professional stage to your training before qualifying as a trainee solicitor or pupilage.
-This is a one-year full-time programme, Postgraduate Certificate in Laws (PCLL) in which you will learn about the day-to-day aspects of being a practicing lawyer in Hong Kong.
+This is a one-year full-time programme, Postgraduate Certificate in Laws (PCLL) in which you will learn about the day-to-day aspects of being a practicing lawyer in Hong Kong and become familiar with the working skill-set of a legal professionals.

 Admissions to PCLL is on competitive basis subject to applications.
-In past years, the majority of HKU LLB graduates will continue their PCLL studies with us.
+However, in recent years, the majority of HKU LLB graduates obtain admission to the PCLL at HKU and complete their PCLL studies with us.